Rigidity of high dimensional graph manifolds: The geometry of chambers and walls

-\begin{proof} By construction, if $W_\pm$ is a thin wall and $C$ is the chamber containing $W_{\pm}$, then $W_{\pm}$ is a totally geodesic (in the metric sense) hypersurface of $C$.
+\begin{proof} We have just recalled that the boundary components of a neutered space are totally geodesic (in the metric sense).
+Therefore, if $W_\pm$ is a thin wall contained in the chamber $C$, we have that $W_{\pm}$ is a totally geodesic (in the metric sense) hypersurface of $C$.
 In particular, the path metric induced on $W_{\pm}$ by the Riemannian structure on $\tilM$ is isometric to the restriction of $d_C$, whence~(1).

 Concerning~(2), first observe that, by definition of induced path metric, the inclusion $i\colon W_\pm\hookrightarrow W$ is $1$-Lipschitz.
 The map $i$ is the lift of an embedding which induces an isomorphism on fundamental groups, so by the Milnor-Svarc Lemma, $i$ is a quasi-isometry.
-This guarantees that $i$ is biLipschitz at large scales, \emph{i.e.}~that there exist constants $C'\geq 1$, $R> 0$ such that
+This guarantees that $i$ is bi-Lipschitz at large scales, i.e.~that there exist constants $C'\geq 1$, $R> 0$ such that